imanshirani/UI-Maker-for-3ds-Max/README.md

 ---

 ## 🤝 Contributing
 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](https://github.com/YOUR_GITHUB_USERNAME/YOUR_REPO_NAME/issues).
+Feel free to check the

-1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ---